 For couples looking for a more upbeat romantic getaway, Louisiana’s famed ‘Big Easy’ has it all.
 You won’t find palm-fringed beaches or serene highland resorts on the banks of the Mississippi River, but if world class live music, unique cuisine and nonstop nightlife is your flavour, it’s next stop New Orleans!

 Undoubtedly the best way to explore the USA is the classic road trip.
 While renting a car can give you the freedom to explore the lesser-known places on the map, it also carries with it a few risks.

 If you hire a car overseas, it’s important to remember to stick to any local driving laws or rules.
 Make sure you hire the vehicle from a licensed rental car agency, borrowing from a friend or relative would not be covered under your policy.
-Additionally, breaching the terms of your rental vehicle agreement would also not be covered under TravelCare, so take the time to read the small print before you cruise off into the sunset.

 The Vieux Carré, or French Quarter, is the most well known neighbourhood in New Orleans.
 Couples will love taking a lazy walk down Royal Street, with its antiques stores, art galleries and talented street musicians.
 A horse and carriage ride at dusk, followed by some traditional creole food and live music at Irvin Mayfield’s Jazz Playhouse, is the perfect itinerary for couples searching for authentic urban romance.